-- 6.4.10.1 The duty to make reasonable adjustments requires employers to take positive steps to ensure that disabled people can have access to and progress in employment.
-Failure to make reasonable adjustments amounts to disability discrimination.
-The duty comprises of three elements.
-Employers are required to take reasonable steps to: - > avoid the substantial disadvantage where a provision, criterion or practice applied by or on behalf of the employer puts the disabled person at a substantial disadvantage compared to those who are not disabled; - remove or alter a physical feature or provide a reasonable means of avoiding such a feature where it puts a disabled person at a substantial disadvantage compared to those who are not disabled: - > provide an auxiliary aid where a disabled person would, but for the provision of that aid, be at a substantial disadvantage compared to those who are not disabled. - 6.4.10.2 Where the adjustment relates to the provision of information, employers should ensure the information is provided in an accessible format, for example, in large print or in audio format. - 6.4.10.3 Factors to be considered by employers when deciding whether it is reasonable to make adjustments include: - > the extent to which it is practicable for adjustments to be made; - > the financial and other costs of doing so; and - > the nature of the organisation's activities and its size. - 6.4.10.4 An employer's duty to make reasonable adjustments for disability begins when it could take steps to avoid the relevant disadvantage.
+- remove or alter a physical feature or provide a reasonable means of avoiding such a feature where it puts a disabled person at a substantial disadvantage compared to those who are not disabled; - > provide an auxiliary aid where a disabled person would, but for the provision of that aid, be at a substantial disadvantage compared to those who are not disabled. - 6.4.10.2 Where the adjustment relates to the provision of information, employers should ensure the information is provided in an accessible format, for example, in large print or in audio format. - 6.4.10.3 Factors to be considered by employers when deciding whether it is reasonable to make adjustments include: - > the extent to which it is practicable for adjustments to be made; - > the financial and other costs of doing so; and - > the nature of the organisation's activities and its size. - 6.4.10.4 An employer's duty to make reasonable adjustments for disability begins when it could take steps to avoid the relevant disadvantage.
 However, an employer only has a duty to make an adjustment if it knows or could reasonably be expected to know that a worker has a disability and is, or is likely to be, placed at a substantial disadvantage.
 This disadvantage must bear some relation to the disability.
 It has now been established that there need not be a "good or real" prospect of a proposed adjustment removing a disabled employee's disadvantage for that adjustment to be reasonable.
-An adjustment might be reasonable, and therefore required, where there is simply "a prospect" that it will succeed.

-- 6.4.10.5 It is not open to employers to justify a failure to comply with a duty to make reasonable adjustments.
+An adjustment might be reasonable, and therefore required, where there is simply "a prospect" that it will succeed. - 6.4.10.5 It is not open to employers to justify a failure to comply with a duty to make reasonable adjustments.
 However, employers will only breach the duty if the adjustment in question is one which was reasonable for the employer to make.
-Some examples of reasonable adjustments include: - making adjustments to premises such as structural or physical changes to doorways and/or ramps to allow wheelchair use; - providing information in accessible format such as large text documents; - allocating some of the disabled person's duties to another worker; - transferring a disabled worker to fill an existing vacancy which could involve retraining or other adjustments to allow the disabled employee to occupy the post; - altering a disabled worker's hours of work; - > acquiring or modifuing equipment; - > engaging a support worker to assist the disabled worker or providing additional supervision or other support.
+Some examples of reasonable adjustments include: - making adjustments to premises such as structural or physical changes to doorways and/or ramps to allow wheelchair use; - > providing information in accessible format such as large text documents; - > allocating some of the disabled person's duties to another worker; - transferring a disabled worker to fill an existing vacancy which could involve retraining or other adjustments to allow the disabled employee to occupy the post;

+- > altering a disabled worker's hours of work; - > acquiring or modifying equipment; - engaging a support worker to assist the disabled worker or providing additional supervision or other support.